 The TEIS Newsletter encourages submission of articles and book reviews on topics of significance to teacher educators.
 We also solicit TEIS voices from all of our members.

-Articles should be between 800 and 1,500 words and may address program descriptions, course descriptions, best practices, teaching techniques, or any topic of interest to ESOL teacher educators, especially those of sociopolitical interest or issues not commonly addressed in the literature.
-The focus of the articles should be teacher education or professional development.
+Articles should be between 800 and 1,500 words and may address program descriptions, course descriptions, best practices, teaching techniques, or any topic pertaining to teacher education/training.
+The focus of the article should be on teacher education, training programs, or professional development.

 Book reviews of between 300 and 500 words should provide the reviewer’s analysis of books that are relevant to the practice and theory of teacher education.